Uichiro Niwa

-Uichiro Niwa (丹羽 宇一郎, Niwa Uichirō) is a Japanese diplomat and businessman who served as the Ambassador of Japan to the People's Republic of China, president and chairman of Itochu Corporation, and chairman of the Society of Global Business (SGB).
+Uichiro Niwa (丹羽 宇一郎, Niwa Uichirō) was a Japanese diplomat and businessman who served as the Ambassador of Japan to the People's Republic of China, president and chairman of Itochu Corporation, and chairman of the Society of Global Business (SGB).

 Business career

 Niwa joined Itochu Corporation in 1962 after graduating from Nagoya University.

 He became president of Itochu in 1998, at the age of 61.
 At the time, Itochu was suffering significant losses from the collapse of the Japanese asset price bubble.
 Niwa cut 300 unprofitable businesses and held an initial public offering of Itochu's IT subsidiary Itochu Techno-Solutions in order to raise cash.
 He established a team called "Net Valley" to grow Itochu's investments in the internet, satellite and broadcasting industries.

 Assignment to Japan-Turkey Society Chairman

-Since 2008, he served as the Chairman of Japan-Turkey Society established in 1926, until becoming its special advisor in 2010.
+From 2008, Niwa served as the Chairman of the Japan-Turkey Society, established in 1926, until becoming its special advisor in 2010.